cscorley/dissertation/chapters/3_method/1_approach.md

 snapshot corpus.
 In the developer search engine we build an index from the developer corpus.

-\attn{Nick, should I add any more notes about configuration here?}

-\attn{That is currently covered later in the description of the study.}

 ### Why changesets?

 We choose to train the model on changesets, rather than another source of